 I can’t find enough things to spend the PPP on.
 Can I just use it as a low-interest loan?

-Unfortunately, no. You need to spend the PPP on the four main categories: payroll, utilities, rent, and mortgage interest.
-If you stray outside the intended guidelines, you could be subject to scrutiny (and even charged with fraud).
+Unfortunately, no. You need to spend the PPP on the approved categories.
+If you stray outside the intended guidelines, you could be subject to scrutiny (and in severe cases, charged with fraud).

 When you receive the PPP loan, you agree to only spend the funds on certain things.
 In order to receive the PPP loan you need to make following certification:

-The funds will be used to retain workers and maintain payroll or make mortgage interest payments, lease payments, and utility payments, as specified under the Paycheck Protection Program Rule; I understand that if the funds are knowingly used for unauthorized purposes, the federal government may hold me legally liable, such as for charges of fraud.
+The funds will be used to retain workers and maintain payroll; or make payments for mortgage interest, rent, utilities, covered operations expenditures, covered property damage costs, covered supplier costs, and covered worker protection expenditures as specified under the Paycheck Protection Program Rules; I understand that if the funds are knowingly used for unauthorized purposes, the federal government may hold me legally liable, such as for charges of fraud.

 If you have excess funds, or believe you received more funds than you were qualified for, it is best to avoid spending it.
 Then you can speak to your lender about returning the excess funds.